-- Robots must be constructed and programmed in a way that their movement is not limited to only one dimension (defined as a single axis, such as).
-They must move in all directions, for example by turning. - 3.5.2 Robots must respond to the ball in a direct forward movement.
+- 3.5.1 Robots must be constructed and programmed in a way that their movement is not limited to only one dimension (defined as a single axis, such as only moving in a straight line).
+They must move in all directions, for example by turning. - 3.5.2 Robots must respond to the ball in a direct forward movement towards it.
 For example, it is not enough to basically just move left and right in front of their own goal, it must also move directly towards the ball in a forward movement.
-At least one team robot must be able to seek and approach the ball anywhere on the field, unless the team has only one robot on the field at that time.
-Goalie has to approach the ball in the whole penalty area. - 3.5.3 If a robot does not touch the ball that is placed no further than 20 cm from it within 10 seconds, it is deemed to be damaged (see Damaged Robots) - Robots must be constructed in a way that they do not enter the goal.
-Robots are allowed to use the crossbar in order to avoid entering the goal.
-This rule applies to all robots on the field.
-Any robot that moves into the goal 3 times during a period of 20 seconds is deemed to be damaged (see Damaged Robots).
+At least one team robot must be able to seek and approach the ball anywhere on the field, unless the team has only one robot on the field at that time. - A robot must touch the ball that is placed no further than 20 cm from any point on its convex hull within 10 seconds.
+If a robot does not do so within the time limit, it is deemed to be damaged.
+(See Damaged Robots.)